fzl-22/suitmedia-application-test/README.md

 When the build completed, the release apk can be located at [build/app/outputs/flutter-apk/app-release.apk](build/app/outputs/flutter-apk/app-release.apk).

+The application is ready to be installed on physical device.

 ## 3 Screenshots

 The screenshots of the applications is provided according to the application flow.